 Parties are always fun to attend especially ones that are themed.
 What makes themed parties even better is when they’re a potluck party!
-Not only does this make things easier for the host but it also means there is definitely going to be a larger variety of food to choose from.
+Not only does this make things easier for the host but it also means there will be a larger variety of food to choose from.
 Whether you’re attending a Halloween party at work, sending your kids off to a potluck at school or hosting one yourself, make sure to contribute one or a couple of these recipes!

-Each recipe will be perfectly themed for Halloween.
-The more creativity, the better!
-If you make one of these recipes your contribution will definitely stand out from the rest.
+Each recipe will be perfectly themed for Halloween, the more creativity, the better!
 We’ll include a few cute and fun Halloween-themed recipes and few disgustingly cool and scary ones too!
-However, you might want to save the scary food recipes for older kids or for your adult Halloween potluck.
+However, you might want to save the scary food recipes for older kids or your adult Halloween potluck.

-These mummy dogs are so easy to throw together and you can make large quantities effortlessly.
+These mummy dogs are so easy to throw together and you can make a large quantity effortlessly.
 For this recipe, you’ll only need 4 ingredients and less than 15 minutes!

-Crescent roll dough is what you’ll use to wrap the dogs and olives are used for the eyes.
-These are actually adorable but perfectly spooky for a Halloween potluck!
-Alongside the mummy dogs, you may want to bring a side of ketchup for the perfect dipping sauce.
+Crescent roll dough is what you’ll use to wrap the hot dogs and olives are used for the eyes.
+Be sure to serve a tray of mummy dogs with a side of ketchup for dipping.

-Edible broomsticks are utterly adorable and kids will gobble these up.
-This snack is so easy to put together and you can make a plethora in the nick of time.
+Edible broomsticks are utterly adorable and kids will surely gobble these up.
+Not only are they easy to put together but you can make a plethora in the nick of time.

-Send this Halloween-themed snack with your kids to their school potluck.
-It’s school-friendly and fun!
-However, if you choose to serve these at an adult party, they’ll love them too.
-I mean, it is cheese and pretzels, YUM!
+Send this Halloween-themed snack with your kids to share at their school potluck.
+After all, it’s school-friendly and fun!
+However, if you choose to serve these at an adult Halloween party, they’ll love them too.

-Fake blood can be the perfect touch that every Halloween party needs.
+Fake blood is the perfect decorative element that every Halloween party needs.
 While fake blood is often incorporated into the decorations, with this recipe you can bring it to the food table too.

-If you don’t love cooking and baking then this is a really great option for you.
-Whip up some fake blood and drizzle it over a store bought dessert to instantly upgrade it to a Halloween-themed treat.
-We’ve also included three dessert ideas where you can easily add fake blood for a spooky appearance.
+If you don’t love cooking and baking then this is a great option for you.
+Whip up some fake blood and drizzle it over a store-bought dessert to instantly upgrade it to a Halloween-themed treat.

 There are so many great ways to present taco chips and dip.
 Sometimes single-sized portions are great for parties so you don’t risk any double dippers.

-This recipe for graveyard taco cups is incredibly easy and thriving with fresh and delicious ingredients.
-We’ve included a link to buy Halloween-themed cookie cutters so you can create your own fun dippers.
+This recipe is incredibly easy and thriving with fresh and delicious ingredients.
+We’ve also included a link to buy Halloween-themed cookie cutters to help you create the fun Halloween-shaped dippers.

 Halloween Cookie Cutter Set 👉 Buy it: https://amzn.to/2Oe9Nn9

 Slime is all the rage with kids these days.
-Turn a fun activity into an edible surprise with these jeepers creepers slime filled cookies!
+Transform their favorite toy into an edible surprise with these jeepers creepers slime-filled cookies!

-They’re chocolatey, delicious and spooky enough to bring to a Halloween potluck.
-The slimy center comes from gummy candies.
-These are so easy to make you could even have your kids help you prepare them.
+They’re chocolatey, delicious and spooky enough to share at a Halloween potluck.
+The slimy center comes from gummy candies and their dark color comes from dark cocoa powder.

-However, for Halloween, get created and bring these spider eggs to your potluck.
+However, for Halloween, get creative and bring these spider eggs to your potluck.
 Firstly, the eggs are naturally dyed from blueberries and water.
-Further, unlike a traditional recipe, the center is flavored and naturally colored with avocados and wasabi.
+Further, unlike a traditional recipe, the center is naturally colored green with the additions of avocados and wasabi.

-Another popular potluck food item is Rice Krispie treats.
+Another great idea is to share a platter of Rice Krispie treats.
 Both children and adults love them and that is why you’ll want to bring them to your Halloween potluck.

-This recipe gives an ordinary Rice Krispie treat recipe an upgrade and turns them into intriguing marshmallowy monsters.
-Their funky colors and googly eyes will stand out, they’ll definitely be eaten up in no time!
+This recipe transforms an ordinary Rice Krispie treat recipe and turns them into spooky (but really adorable) marshmallowy monsters.
+Their funky colors and googly eyes will stand out and they’ll surely be eaten up in no time!

-Bring a fun appetizer to your potluck and add a punch of heat to the table with these Halloween jalapeno popper mummies.
-They’re not scary at all, they’re actually adorable but would be a great addition to the party.
+Add a punch of heat to the table with these Halloween jalapeno popper mummies.
+These adorable treats would be a great addition to any potluck.

-Make sure to handle jalapenos with gloves or your eyes might be hating you later.
+Be sure to handle jalapenos with gloves or your eyes might hate you later.
 Follow this recipe for a fun and easy tutorial on how to achieve these cute little treats!

-I’m sure you’ve had dirt pudding before, often filled with gummy worms but have you had a pumpkin patch dirt cup?
-Essentially its the same idea but this cup is perfect for your Halloween potluck.
+Dirt pudding is a fun dessert and is often filled with gummy worms.
+But have you had a pumpkin patch dirt cup?
+It’s essentially the same idea but this recipe adds a unique Halloween twist.

-The cups create the perfect single sized serving.
-They’re filled with layers of chocolate pudding and chocolatey cookie crumbles.
-Then on top, they’re filled with candy pumpkins and candy vines, everyone will love these!
+The cups are filled with layers of chocolate pudding and chocolatey cookie crumbles.
+The dessert is then topped with candy pumpkins and vines that together create an edible pumpkin patch.

-It’s safe to say pizza is a crowd favorite and for this reason bringing pizza to a potluck would be an excellent and safe choice!
+It’s safe to say pizza is a crowd favorite and for this reason sharing pizza at a potluck would be an excellent and safe choice!
 These pizzas get a Halloween makeover as the cheese is cut into ghost shapes.
 To do this, simply use a cookie-cutter.